-The Early Years
+The Early Years • 1957-1968

-John Primm started making 8mm movies in the Chicago suburb of Villa Park when he was 12 years old.
-After making a dozen monster movies and such, at age 19 he made a very serious film called "The Marble."
+I started making 8mm movies in the Chicago suburb of Villa Park when I was 12 years old.
+After making a dozen monster movies and such for a few years, I made a very serious film called "The Marble."
 The film is about a miracle.
 It won 1st Place out of the 167 films entered into the 1965 National Kodak Teenage Movie Contest - beating the 2nd and 3rd place 16mm films!
-This was the "miracle event" in John's life that led him to pursue film making as a career.
+This was the "miracle event" in my life that led me to pursue film making as a career.
 Some trivia: George Lucas won this same award in another year.

 John at 19 years old with the script for "The Marble" and his Eumig regular 8mm wind up camera.

-Lutheran Bible Translators
+Lutheran Bible Translators • 1974-1985

 "And it was Good Soup!" was the best film I produced for the Lutheran Bible Translators.
 Click on the picture above to watch it.

-Ford Aerospace / Loral / Lockheed Martin
+Ford Aerospace / Loral / Lockheed Martin • 1985-1997

-Long Beach Fire Department
+Long Beach Fire Department • 1997-2001

-John started DV Post in June of 1999, using the newly introduced Final Cut Pro editing software.
-By November of 2001, DV Post had developed enough business so that John was able to leave the part-time position with the fire department.
-DV Post is John's full-time business and the end result of his life long love of the film/video production process.
-John feels that being in business for yourself is much more interesting and a lot more challenging than working for an in-house department.
-He says, "Being an outside service means that your relationship with each client is on the line all of the time.
+I opened DV Post in June of 1999, using the newly introduced Final Cut Pro editing software.
+At last, I'm now in a place that isn't going to move out of California!
+By November of 2001, DV Post had developed enough business so that I was able to leave the part-time position with the fire department.
+DV Post is now my full-time business and the end result of my life long love of the film/video production process.
+I feel that being in business for yourself is much more interesting and a lot more challenging than working for an in-house department.
+Being an outside service means that your relationship with each client is on the line all of the time.
 You are now in competition with a lot of other good vendors, which makes you work harder and more creatively.
-It's better for everyone."
-He eagerly looks forward to servicing the video needs of a wide range of clients.
+It's better for everyone.
+I eagerly look forward to servicing the video needs of a wide range of clients.

 Speaking of a wide range of clients, check out DV Post's Customer List page.